ysyk2021/empathy-and-teamwork-building-trust-and-collaboration-through-understanding/src/chapter-9-1.md

-# Techniques for Sustaining Empathy and Teamwork Efforts

 Building empathy and teamwork requires ongoing effort and commitment.
 In this chapter, we will explore techniques for sustaining empathy and teamwork efforts within organizations.